honusz/Tonalite/docs/groups/changing_group_settings.md

 # Changing Group Settings

 You can change various settings of a group.
-You can access a group's setting page by clicking the `Settings` button on the group's channels page.
+You can access a group's setting page by clicking the `Settings` button on the group's parameters page.

 ![Group settings page](../images/group_settings.png)